Leedehai/abseil.gn/README.md

 library embedded in another GN-managed project.
 Therefore, it does not transpile Bazel build settings stored in `WORKSPACE` and `*.bzl` files etc.

+## Before using

-:warning: Note the Abseil sources are not checked into this repository, so you need to update the repository first (see below).
+:warning: The Abseil source code was not checked in, so you should update this repository first (see below).

 ## Prerequisites